Noodles on Phase 2 of hCG?

 #7 Preparing the Noodles to Fit Your Taste…or er….Texture Buds

-Some people do not like the texture of the noodles because they are rather slippery feeling.
-This made me start thinking about our taste buds, but it really isn’t a taste thing, it’s a texture thing, which made me start wondering why don’t we discuss having texture buds?
+Some people do not like the texture of the noodles because they have a rather slippery feeling.
+This made me start thinking about our taste buds.
+It really isn’t a taste thing, it’s a texture thing which made me start wondering why don’t we discuss having texture buds?
 We obviously have them since we often discuss the mouth-feel of something!

 But I digress.
 Being that the texture of the noodles is not what everyone is accustomed to, you need to know how to best prepare them for your personal taste/texture buds.